Every Fantastic Four Movie, Ranked

 And yet, through the melodramatic opera of their adventures, the Fantastic Four had appealingly banal personal lives.
 Mr. Fantastic and the Invisible Woman struggled to make their marriage work.
 The Human Torch and the Thing bickered constantly.
 The fact that the Human Torch was the Invisible Woman's brother only complicated matters.
 The World's Greatest Comic Magazine could also function perfectly well as a family sitcom.

-The Fantastic Four, one might think, would be excellent fodder for feature films, given that outsize characters and cosmic adventures translate well to a cinematic medium.
-Sadly, there have been four live-action "Fantastic Four" movies (five, counting a cameo in "Doctor Strange in the Multiverse of Madness"), and none of them have been widely praised or well-received.
-The highest-rated film only has a 38% approval rating on Rotten Tomatoes.
-Weirdly, the FF have been better utilized as guest stars in animated TV shows than they have been as stars.
+The Fantastic Four, one might think, would be excellent fodder for feature films, given that outsize characters and cosmic adventures translate well to the cinematic medium.
+Sadly, there have been several live-action "Fantastic Four" movies (plus a cameo in "Doctor Strange in the Multiverse of Madness"), and very few of them have been widely praised or well-received.

-But having seen the five films in question, /Film can comfortably rank them.
+But having seen the films in question, /Film can comfortably rank them.

 The issues with Josh Trank's 2015 version of "Fantastic Four" stem not from the filmmaker's new ideas, but from an abysmal script (that Trank co-wrote with Simon Kinberg and Jeremy Slater).
 The film reeks of studio interference, with awkward dialogue scenes and a new tone introduced every 20 minutes.
 It's a film that feels like it's in a constant state of starting over.
 The idea of the Fantastic Four (Miles Teller, Kate Mara, Jamie Bell, and Michael B. Jordan) being 20-something child prodigies is actually a fine idea.
 The transformation of Dr. Doom from a Latverian dictator to an embittered blogger is also a fine transformation, allowing the character's inherent pettiness to rise to the surface.